IBM/pymm/info/pymm-blog-1.md

 ### Fault tollerent

-Machine Learning models are expensive to train: they require expensive high compute and long training times.
-Therefore, models are extra sensitive to program faults or unexpected system crashes, which can erase hours if not days worth of work.
-Since PM is faster than native storage there is huge potintial to use it instead of NVMe.
+The training phase in machine learning models can take long time.
+Therefore, models wish to reduce the amount of data loss when having unexpected system crashes, which can erase hours of work.
+There is a huge potential in PM since it is faster than NVMe.

 We will see one use case:
 #### Checkpointing
-The most popular strategy for falut tollerent in machine learning is checkpointing, where periodically the model state is saved to persistent storage and if the system crashed, the algorithm can return to its last checkpointing.
+The most popular strategy for fault tolerant in machine learning is checkpointing, where periodically, the model state is saved to persistent storage and if the system crashes, the algorithm can return to its last checkpointing.

-In our syntetic benchmark of checkpoiting 10GB of NumPy array, we see that checkpoint using PyMM in DevDAX mode, you can save almost half the time to checkpoint to NVMe, which is 3.5sec.
-Assume that in your machine learning algorithm you have 10000 epochs, you save 10 hours just by saving to PM instead of NVMe.
+In our synthetic benchmark of checkpointing 10GB of NumPy array, we see that checkpoint using PyMM in DevDAX mode can save almost half the time than checkpointing to NVMe, which is 3.5sec.
+Assume that in your machine learning algorithm, you have 10000 epochs.
+You save 10 hours just by saving to PM instead of NVMe.

 Two pic:
 2b